DikshantBadawadagi/FSD/README.md

 2. **Real-Time Messaging**
    - Live chat powered by **Socket.io**, without page reloads.
    - Persistent chat history stored in MongoDB.
+   - Media Upload as well so you can share photos in chat
 3. **User Presence Indicators**
    - Show online/offline status dynamically.
+   - shows Typing... real time when a person is typing the message
 4. **Interactive User Interface**
    - React-based chat interface.
    - Clean and modern UI for users to get used to easily